 The intelligent programming system is an important research topic of Japan's Fifth Generation Computer System (FGCS) Project.
 A lot of evidence suggests that the study of TRSs will yield key technologies for the intelligent programming system, in particular for specification, verification, and synthesis of programs.
-The Institute for New Generation Computer Technology (ICOT) organized the TRS Working Group in 1985 to study TRSs theoretically, and for application to the intelligent programming system.
+The Institute for New Generation Computer Technology (ICOT) organized the TRS Working Group in 1985 to study the theory of TRSs and their application to the intelligent programming system.